awyrst/log_reg_scratch/README.md

 Refer to my website for a quick description of the objectives and results - https://davwyr.com/portfolio/Projects/ML_projects/log_regression_proj/log_regression_proj.html

-We only experimented with a learning rate decay that consisted of dividing the initial learning rate by k+1, where k is the iteration of gradient descent.
+I only experimented with a learning rate decay that consisted of dividing the initial learning rate by k+1, where k is the iteration of gradient descent.

+This is how "less significant" features would be decided:

-When it came to removing features, we would fit the model, take the absolute value of the parameters/weights, take the mean of those absolute values, and then divide every absolute weight value by that mean.
-If the resulting value was less then a certain threshold percentage of that mean, then we would remove them.
+Fit the model, take the absolute value of the parameters/weights, take the mean of those absolute values, and then divide every absolute weight value by that mean.
+If the resulting value were less than a certain threshold percentage of that mean, it would be removed.
-This is how we were evaluating whether a feature was useful or not.
 The two thresholds we used were 30% and 120%.

 models.py: